pgpkg/pgpkg/docs/pages/safety.md

 ## Schema search path

-Every function created by `pgpkg` has the `search_path` set (to the package schema and `public`).
+Every function created by `pgpkg` has the `search_path` set to "pgpkg", "pg_temp", "public".
-This means that functions can refer to other objects without a schema qualification.
 The search path is also set during migrations and tests.

 Note that it's easy to change the `search_path`, and even without changing it, you can simply write code that refers to any other schema.
 However, this approach is thwarted during upgrades because the schema role